 - Behavioral & Social Science Working Group's Research Award, CDC

 - Annual Research Award - Assistant Professor (CPHSJ at SLU)

 Professional Organizations and Associations

 - American Evaluation Association, member

 - American Public Health Association, member

 Dr. Sebert Kuhlmann joined the College for Public Health and Social Justice in 2015

-as an Assistant Professor of Behavioral Science and Health Education.
+as an Assistant Professor of Behavioral Science and Health Equity.
 She has an array

 of international experience in public health intervention development and program